Adrish7/alertify/client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+This page will redirect to the root route of /app that all clients will be able to see.

 ### `npm test`